Assessing Influential Observations in Pain Prediction using fMRI Data: Methodology

 \subsubsection{Clustering-based MIP (ClusMIP) Detection Procedure}

-Motivated by \cite{zhao2015, zhao2019}, one apparent solution to detect multiple influential observations on variable selection is to integrate the RGD scheme into the GDF metric \eqref{gdf}, leading to the RGD-based GDF (RGDF) procedure provided in Section 8 of the Supplementary Materials Part I.
+Motivated by \cite{zhao2015, zhao2019}, one apparent solution to detect multiple influential observations on variable selection is to integrate the RGD scheme into the GDF metric \eqref{gdf}, leading to the RGD-based GDF (RGDF) procedure provided in Section 8 of the Supplementary Materials Part I (Zhang, Asgharian and Lindquist (2026)).

 Indeed, examination of both the MIP and RGDF procedures shows that they consist of two broad stages, the preliminary filtering and secondary refining phases.
 The main purpose of the filtering stage is to obtain an estimate of the potentially influential points.
 Then, this set is refined to remove false selections, leading to the final estimate of influential points.
 In fact, this agrees with our perspective of influential points on variable selection provided in Definition~\ref{def:infl}, where the complete dataset is separated into clean and contaminated parts so that the concept of an influential point can be unambiguously understood and formalized.